-402. Pedology (4)
+402. PEDOLOGY (4).
 Soil genesis and distribution.
 Emphasis on soils of the U.S. Additional fees will be charged for required field trips.
 Prerequisite: Geog.
 400 or consent of instructor.

-413. Forest Ecology and Management (3)
+413. FOREST ECOLOGY AND MANAGEMENT (3).
 Forest ecosystems, problems of management, and assessment of conflicting social or economic demands.
 Field trips involving extra fees are required.
 Prerequisites: Geog.
 353 and B.Sci.
 200.

-422. Edaphology
+422. EDAPHOLOGY (4).
+Crosslisted as B.Sci.
+422X.
 Chemical and physical interactions of soils affecting the distribution and development of higher plants.
 Field trips required involving additional fees.
-Prerequisites: Geog.
+Pre-requisites: Geog.
 400, Chem.
 110 or 210.

-430. Geography of the U.S. and Canada (3)
+430. GEOGRAPHY OF THE U.S. AND CANADA (3).
 Analysis of natural resources and patterns of settlement, population, and economic activity.
-Prerequisite: Three hours in geography or consent of instructor.
+Prerequisite: 3 hours in geography or consent of instructor.

-431. Geography of Europe (3)
+431. GEOGRAPHY OF EUROPE (3).
 Spatial analysis of the physical features, resources, people, land utilization, and economic development of Europe excluding the Soviet Union.
-Prerequisite: Three hours in geography or consent of instructor.
+Prerequisite: 3 hours in geography or consent of instructor.

-432. Geography of South America (3)
+432. GEOGRAPHY OF SOUTH AMERICA (3).
 Spatial analysis of the cultural landscapes of South America emphasizing Brazil.
-Prerequisite: Three hours in geography or consent of instructor.
+Prerequisite: 3 hours in geography or consent of instructor.

-433. Geography of Africa (3)
+433. GEOGRAPHY OF AFRICA (3).
 Spatial analysis of the human and physical patterns of Africa.
-Prerequisite: Three hours in geography or consent of instructor.
+Prerequisite: 3 hours in geography or consent of instructor.

-434. Agricultural Geography (3)

-Characteristics, spatial relationships, and patterns of commercial forestry, fishing, and crop and livestock farming systems.
+434. AGRICULTURAL GEOGRAPHY (3).
+Characteristics. spatial relationships, and patterns of commercial forestry. fishing. and crop and livestock farming systems.
 Prerequisite: Geog.
 204 or Econ.
 260 or consent of instructor.

-435. Geography of the Far East (3)

-Spatial analysis of the physical features, resources, peoples, land utilization, and economic development of East Asia with emphasis on Japan, China, and India.
-Prerequisite: Three hours in geography or consent of instructor.
+435. GEOGRAPHY OF THE FAR EAST (3).
+Spatial analysis of the physical features, resources, peoples, land utilization, and economic development of East Asia with emphasis on Japan and China.
+Prerequisite: 3 hours in geography or consent of instructor.

-436. Geography of Middle America (3)

-Spatial analysis of the cultural landscapes of Mexico, Central

-America, and the West Indies.
-Prerequisite: Three hours in geography or consent of instructor.
+436. GEOGRAPHY OF MIDDLE AMERICA (3).
+Spatial analysis of the cultural landscapes of Mexico, Central America, and the West Indies Prerequisite: 3 hours in geography or consent of instructor.

-437. Industrial and Commercial Geography (3)
+437. INDUSTRIAL AND COMMERCIAL GEOGRAPHY (3).
 Characteristics, spatial relationships, and patterns of commercial mining, manufacturing, and trade.
 Prerequisite: Geog.
 204 or Econ.
 260 or consent of instructor.

-438. Geography of Transportation (3)

-Development of transportation systems; their spatial structure and commodity flows; interregional relationships.
+438. GEOGRAPHY OF TRANSPORTATION (3).
+Development of transportation systems; their spatial structure and commodity flows: interregional relationships.
 Prerequisite: Geog.
 204 or consent of instructor.

 442X.
-Geomorphology (3) (Geology 442)
+GEOMORPHOLOGY (3) Geology 442.
 The origin and development of landforms.
 Prerequisite: Geog.
 201 or Geol.
 120 or consent of instructor.

-443. Regional Geomorphology of the U.S. (3)
+443. REGIONAL GEOMORPHOLOGY OF THE U.S. (3).
 Regional analysis of landforms of the U.S.; emphasis on geomorphic process.
 Field trips involving extra fees are required.
 Prerequisite: Geol.
 120 or Geog.
 201; Geog.
 442X recommended.

-448. Weather and Climate for Teachers (3)
+448. WEATHER AND CLIMATE I OR TEACHERS (3).
 Basic principles of meteorology and climatology; procedures for presentation of concepts; the use of the local environment as a laboratory to illustrate principles.
 Prerequisite: Phys.
 251.

-450. Geography of Illinois (3)
+450. GEOGRAPHY OF ILLINOIS (3).
 Spatial analysis of the natural environment, population, urban systems, and economic activities.
-Prerequisite: Three hours in geography or consent of instructor.
+Prerequisite: 3 hours in geography or consent of instructor.

-451. Political Geography (3)
+451. POLITICAL GEOGRAPHY (3).
 Patterns of power and conflict among nation-states, regional blocs, strategic areas, disputed zones, impact of technology.
-Prerequisite: Three hours in geography or consent of instructor.
+Prerequisite: 3 hours in geography or consent of instructor.

-452. Geography of Southeast Asia (3)
+452. GEOGRAPHY OF SOUTHEAST ASIA (3).
 Spatial analysis of the physical features, resources, peoples, land utilization, and economic development of peninsular and insular Southeast Asia.
-Prerequisite: Three hours in geography or consent of instructor.
+Prerequisite: 3 hours in geography or consent of instructor.

-453. Problems and Alternative Strategies in Environmental Management (3)
+453. PROBLEMS AND ALTERNATIVE STRATEGIES IN ENVIRON-MENTAL MANAGEMENT (3).
 Prerequisite: Geog.
 353 or consent of instructor.

-454. Settlement Geography (3)
+454. SETTLEMENT GEOGRAPHY (3).
 Spatial analysis of rural settlement types, forms, and processes throughout the world.
 Prerequisite: Geog.
 204 or consent of instructor.